Mid Cornwall · PL25 · Cornwall Council Mid

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Austell, that work is shaped by the place itself — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Victorian terraces in the clay villages.
+Every St Austell project we take on begins with reading the local context — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Victorian terraces in the clay villages and Georgian townhouses.

 - Conservation Area